dgjohnson0317/learning_git/README.md

 you can also create a new branch with `git branch (branch_name)`. to switch between old and new branches, you can use `git switch (branch name)`.

 Now, to merge, users should use `git merge (branchname)` while in the desired branch they want to merge everything to (likely `main` or `master`).

+## VScode specific notes
+some other things to note, particularly somem details with VScode.
+Once VScode is set up and linked with your github (which I'll go into at a later time), it does become quite easy to visualize where exactly your specific branch/version/everything is in relation to everything else, particularly with the graph the pops up in the bottom left of the "Source control" window.
+It will show you the message history, as well as show you every change that was made for each commit.